SajMohammed/Data-Science-and-Analytics-ToolKit/README.md

 # Data-Science-and-Analytics-ToolKit
 This repository houses all the tools that can be used for Data Science and Analytics related projects.
-This would Cheat sheet for different packages and more
+This would include Cheat sheets for different packages and more.